top of page

 Autumn invites us to decorate with nature’s abundance.
 A cluster of pumpkins by the garden gate, a tumble of gourds in an old wooden crate, or planters filled with marigolds and swaying grasses create a scene straight from a storybook.
 Even dried seed heads and faded blooms carry a rustic charm, whispering of cycles and change.

-5. Prepare for Wildlife
+5. Prepare the Garden for Wildlife Before Cold Weather Arrives

 As the season turns, creatures of the garden busily prepare for winter.
 A Goldfinch may perch on a coneflower seed head, sparrows splash in a birdbath, and butterflies linger on late-blooming blossoms.
 By leaving seed heads intact or offering water, you provide sanctuary during this season of gathering.
 Even a quiet brush pile becomes a haven for small, hidden lives.
+For a closer look at coneflowers and their quiet resilience, you might enjoy Coneflower (Echinacea) – The Resilient Beauty of the Cottage Garden.

 Tip: This simple act of care not only supports biodiversity but also keeps your garden alive with movement and song well into fall.